dselders/ansible-role-quagga/README.md

           md5_key: "Quagga_OSPF"
 ```

-The `quagga_ospfd` hash will contain the information needed configure OSPF on a
+The `quagga_ospf` hash will contain the information needed configure OSPF on a
 host.
 The `router_id` is the OSPF router-id for the host.
 Optionally OSPF can
 originate a default route.
 When `originate_default` is defined a default will
 be originated.
 If you want a default even if there is no default in the route